 The military doesn’t use a democratic model because voting is not the quickest way to respond to a crisis.
 Not to mention that qualifications have to be taken into account when you take a decision that can cost the lives of your team.
 From my point of view, the best way to deal with it would be a leadership rotation.
 Each person should take a turn during a non-life-threatening situation and everyone should agree to this plan.

-For life-threatening events the survival group must have one individual as the recognized leader.
+For life-threatening events, the survival group must have one individual as the recognized leader.
 The leader should be established based on vote and qualifications.
-This way, anything he or she decides is to be acted on without deliberations to expedite a quicker and more effective response.
+This way, anything he or she decides is to be acted on without deliberations to expedite a quicker and more efficient response.
 Make sure you let people know about how your survival group is governed and how they can take part in the decision making process.
-People will join easier if they know these details from the start.
+People will join more comfortable if they know these details from the start.

 A survival group is also about thriving

 Forming a survival group will keep you alive, but that’s not the primary goal.
 Apart from prepping for worst-case scenarios, your survival group will keep you alive after the downfall.
 People need to understand that it’s all about what comes after the crisis and we might not be able to return to what the world once was.
 Lone wolves can and probably will survive a disaster, but what will they do after?
 No matter how much you will struggle, you will never be able to accomplish what a group can and sooner or later you will need some help.

 If you plan on providing food for your loved ones, agriculture is the long-term way to go, and most of the times you need a number of people to make this work.
 What if you get sick, who will take care of your chores, who will take care of you?
 You need to survive, but afterward, you need to thrive.
 When you discuss with people about forming a survival group, don’t go for the lone wolves, they will never join your group and they will make you feel like you are fighting a losing battle.